 the district, ensuring equitable access to resources and innovative literacy initiatives.
 An

-advocate for student engagement with literature
+advocate for student engagement with literature, Shelley currently s

 of reading in students of all ages.
 In this role, Shelley oversees library programs across